Osseointegration and prosthetic implants from the Royal Free London

 How can I find out whether I am suitable for osseointegration?

-This kind of reconstructive surgery is provided by the NHS, based on need.
-If you are interested and would like to be considered for this type of plastic surgery, please ask your GP to send a referral letter to:
+This kind of reconstructive surgery is sometimes provided by the NHS.
+Funding for this procedure depends on clinical need and a decision is made on a case by case basis.
+If you are interested and would like to be considered for this type of plastic surgery, please ask your GP to send a referral letter for assessment to:

 Mr Norbert Kang FRCS (Plast)